xcp-ng/xcp-ng-org/docs/install.md

 Your ISO is ready for installation.

-### Unattended installation ISO with embedded config
+#### Unattended installation ISO with embedded config

 If can't either setup PXE or serve a file (the answerfile) from a server that will be available to the hosts during installation, you can create an automated installation image that will embed its own configuration.
-It's a bit more work and will need to be done again each time you want to modify the answerfile.
+It's a bit more work and will need to be done again every time you want to modify the answerfile.

 1. [Prepare an answerfile](answerfile.md)
 2. [Extract the XCP-NG ISO file](develprocess.md#extract-an-existing-iso-image)